Image via https://pixabay.com/en/sick-card-purse-health-insurance-491713/

 - Overindulgence: They tend to take out credit or respond to the advertisements of the credit card companies.
 Even when they have credit cards already, they have the habit of taking on more cards without any reason.

 - Peer pressure: Many feel the pressure of matching up with their peers regarding credit maintenance.
 When their peers take on a new line of credit, they too feel the pressure of taking on so that they could brag about them in family or friendly gatherings.

 - Unforeseen situations: If you lose a job or there are sudden expenses for which the consumers don’t have any provision, then they take resort to credit.

 Keeping up with the credit diet plan

 - Shun unnecessary offers: You will get many ‘pre-approved’ and ‘you qualify for’ offers which if you fall for will lead you to debt.
-If you don’t want unplanned monthly instalments, don’t fall for such offers.
+If you don’t want unplanned monthly installments, don’t fall for such offers.

-- Have a debt payment plan: You need to start off with paying back the debt which has the highest interest rate.
+- Have a debt payment plan: You need to start with paying back the debt which has the highest interest rate.
 As the debt is paid off, make sure you close the account.